mauriziopaul/intro-to-R/_posts/2016-07-05-Lesson-04-apply.md

 + }
 ```

 prints the result of `x * (x - 1) / 2` for each number from 3 to 10.

-Try it!
+In general, you should _say no to this_.
 While for loops are a staple of other languages, **they are bad form in R**.
 R is built to perform operations vector-wise, not a single element at a time.
 In R, loops are slower than vector-based operations and require special assignment operators if you want to save variables in a for loop.

 Instead, in R we use the **apply** family of functions.
 These functions accomplish the same thing that for loops do, but R processes them much faster.

 ## The apply family of functions

-Here is a brief introduction to some of the most important members of the apply family of functions.
+You ready for more yet?
+Here is a brief and incomplete introduction to some of the most important members of the apply family of functions.
 If you ever want to perform some kind of repetitive action in R, there is probably a way of accomplishing the task using a member of the apply family.

 ### lapply and sapply